Karinza38/GeoFun/source/continents/asia.rst

 Russia
 ------

+**Landscape**
+	- Common to have yellow (gas) pipes around.

 **Road signs**
 	- Give way to incoming traffic: arrows heads are close rather than the arrows being next to each other

+**Road markings**
+	- Pedestrian crossing both yellow and white.

 Singapore
 ---------